russross/codegrinder/README.md

         the problem set that was assigned.
 The TA then acts as an API server for basic bookkeeping tasks.

-    b.
-The daycare service: this runs student code with problem-specific unit tests in Docker containers, streams the results back to the client in real time, and returns a report card with the results.
+    2. The daycare service: this runs student code with problem-specific unit tests in Docker containers, streams the results back to the client in real time, and returns a report card with the results.